moebiussurfing/ofxWindowApp/README.md

 The addon auto loads when app starts and stores on app exit.
 Nothing more it's required.

-The json file will looks like this:
+The json file will looks like:
 ```
 AppWindow.json